 Your doctor prescribes steroid creams or a cream called tacrolimus if the skin problems are just in small areas.
 You may have anti histamines to help with itching.
 Your doctor might refer you to another doctor who specialises in skin problems (a dermatologist).

-Chronic GvHD can last for many months, sometimes years, so you will need to carry on with the treatments for a long time.
+Chronic GvHD can last for many months, sometimes years, so you need to carry on with the treatments for a long time.
 As with other chronic skin conditions this can take up a lot of time.
 You might need help from a partner or carer to manage your skin properly.

 More severe skin GvHD can be treated with a type of light therapy called ECP.
-Newer treatments being tried include halofuginone, etanercept and hydroxychloroquine.
+Doctors are looking at newer treatments that include halofuginone, etanercept and hydroxychloroquine.